Steven-Vsqz/CompTIA-Security-/README.md

 # 🔐 CompTIA Security+ Certification

-The **CompTIA Security+ (SY0-701)** certification validates the baseline skills necessary to perform core security functions and pursue a career in cybersecurity.
+I obtained the CompTIA Security+ (SY0-701) certification, which validates the baseline skills required to perform core security functions and begin a career in cybersecurity.
-This achievement demonstrates my knowledge in securing networks, managing risks, and responding to security incidents.
+This accomplishment demonstrates my ability to secure networks, manage risks, and effectively respond to security incidents.

 ---